RobloxAPI/doc/GUIDELINES.md

 ### Sections
 Regardless of file type, all documents have their own structure.
 In general, a document consists of "sections", which in turn may contain their own sub-sections.
-For Markdown, headings are used.
+For Markdown, headings are used to delimit sections.

 Every entity document should strive to have the following pieces of information: